EffectOrientedProgramming/book/Chapters/06_Composability.md

   getHeadLine()
 ```

-TODO This is repetitive after listing the downsides above.
 By wrapping this in `ZIO.from`, it will:

+- Defer execution
+- Let us attach finalizer behavior
+- Let us customize the error type
 - get the `ExecutionContext` it needs
-- Defer execution of the code
-- Let us attach finalizer behavior
-- Give us the ability to customize the error type

 ```scala 3 mdoc:silent
 import zio.*